- 1. Name of the medicinal product

 |Other medical conditions associated with adverse vascular events||Diabetes mellitus, hyperhomocysteinaemia, valvular heart disease and atrial fibrillation, dyslipoproteinaemia and systemic lupus erythematosus.|

 3. Other conditions Women with hypertriglyceridemia, or a family history thereof, may be at an increased risk of pancreatitis when using CHCs.
 Although small increases in blood pressure have been reported in many women taking CHCs, clinically relevant increases are rare.
+A relationship between CHC use and clinical hypertension has not been established.
 However, if a sustained clinically significant hypertension develops during the use of a CHC then it is prudent for the physician to withdraw the CHC and treat the hypertension.
-Where considered appropriate, CHC use may be resumed if normotensive values can be achieved with antihypertensive therapy. • The following conditions have been reported to occur or deteriorate with both pregnancy and CHC use: jaundice and/or pruritus related to cholestasis; gallstone formation; porphyria; systemic lupus erythematosus; herpes gestationis; otosclerosis-related hearing loss; hereditary angioedema.
+Where considered appropriate, CHC use may be resumed if normotensive values can be achieved with antihypertensive therapy.
+The following conditions have been reported to occur or deteriorate with both pregnancy and CHC use, but the evidence of an association with CHC use is inconclusive: jaundice and/or pruritus related to cholestasis; gallstone formation; porphyria; systemic lupus erythematosus; haemolytic uraemic syndrome: Sydenham's chorea; herpes gestationis; otosclerosis-related hearing loss; hereditary angioedema.
+Acute or chronic disturbances of liver function may necessitate the discontinuation of CHC use until markers of liver function return to normal.
+Recurrence of cholestatic jaundice which occurred previously during pregnancy or use of sex steroids necessitates the discontinuation of CHCs.
 Although CHCs may have an effect on peripheral insulin resistance and glucose tolerance, there is no evidence for a need to alter the therapeutic regimen in diabetics using CHCs.
 However, diabetic women should be carefully observed while taking CHCs.
+Crohn's disease and ulcerative colitis have been associated with CHC use.
 Chloasma may occasionally occur, especially in women with a history of chloasma gravidarum.
 Women with a tendency to chloasma should avoid exposure to the sun or ultraviolet radiation whilst taking this preparation.
 Mercilon contains < 80 mg lactose per tablet.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose- galactose malabsorption should not take medicine.
+Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take medicine.

-4.4.2 Reduced EfficacyThe efficacy of CHCs may be reduced in the event of missed tablets (Section 4.2.3), gastrointestinal disturbances (Section 4.2.4) or concomitant medication (Section 4.5.1).
+4.4.3 Reduced EfficacyThe efficacy of CHCs may be reduced in the event of missed tablets (Section 4.2.3), gastrointestinal disturbances (Section 4.2.4) or concomitant medication (Section 4.5.1).
+Herbal preparations containing St John's wort (Hypericum perforatum) should not be used while taking Mercilon due to the risk of decreased plasma concentrations and reduced clinical effects of Mercilon (see section 4.5.1 Interactions).

 4.5.2 Laboratory TestsThe use of contraceptive steroids may influence the results of certain laboratory tests, including biochemical parameters of liver, thyroid, adrenal and renal function, plasma levels of (carrier) proteins, e.g. corticosteroid binding globulin and lipid/lipoprotein fractions, parameters of carbohydrate metabolism and parameters of coagulation and fibrinolysis.
 Changes generally remain within the normal laboratory range.